kugurerdem/rugu.dev/content/english/blog/understanding-go-gc/index.md

 c.gcPercentHeapGoal.Store(gcPercentHeapGoal)
 ```

 Here, `heapMarked` is the number of bytes marked by the previous GC.
 It is the part of the heap that survived the last collection, and also known as the "live heap".
-The `lastStackScan` is the number of bytes of stack that were scanned last GC cyclea nd `globalsScan` is the total amount of global variable space that is scannable.
+The `lastStackScan` is the number of bytes of stack that were scanned last GC cycle and `globalsScan` is the total amount of global variable space that is scannable.
 There is also one last value to talk about `gcPercent`.
 It is the growth percentage.
 It comes from `GOGC` and defaults to `100`, which means the next goal allows roughly a 100 percent growth over the base term.

 > [!NOTE] Target Heap Memory
 > [A Guide to the Go Garbage Collector](https://go.dev/doc/gc-guide#GOGC), summarizes this calculation of the target heap memory as:
 > ```
 > Target heap memory = Live heap + (Live heap + GC roots) * GOGC / 100
 > ```
-> Here, I find the adding of `GC roots` rather interesting.
+> Here, I find the addition of `GC roots` rather interesting.
 Why add them into the equation in the first place?
 Why not use something as simple as the following example?
 >
 >```
 >Target heap memory = (1 + GOGC/100) * Live Heap